sanjayjainpmp/sanjayjainpmp/README.md

-- 👋 Hi, I’m @sanjayjainpmp
+- 👋 Hi, I’m @sanjayjain
-- 👀 I’m interested in providing Internship and Project Training..
+- 👀 I’m interested in providing Internship and Training
 - 💞️ I’m looking to collaborate on coding and project management
 - 📫 How to reach me ...
 Mail to sanjayjainpmp@gmail.com